Discount Agents: Everything You Need to Know to Do It Right

 A discount agent or broker is a real estate professional who charges a lower commission than a traditional agent.
 The idea is that you can save money on the sale of your home by using a discount agent.

-Discount agents typically charge anywhere from 1% to 4% commission, which is a significant saving compared to the traditional 6%.
+Discount agents typically charge anywhere from 1% to 4% total combined commission, which is a significant saving compared to the traditional 6%.
 And, in some cases, you may be able to negotiate an even lower rate.

 It’s important to note that discount agents are still licensed professionals and must adhere to the same rules and regulations as traditional agents.
-They are not allowed to cut corners or offer subpar service… in most cases.
+They are not officially allowed to cut corners or offer subpar service… in most cases.

 Types of Discount Agents